Defense Evasion, Red Teaming

 Method 6 – explorer.exe

-Explorer.exe is the executable run when a user opens the file manager.
-The path bar where the current working directory is mentioned also serves as a run prompt kind of a thing where if you input name of a binary it spawns (like cmd.exe).
-Moreover, the binary is spawned as a child process of explorer.exe.
-This can be achieved via the command line too.
+When a user opens the file manager, they run the executable Explorer.exe.
+The path bar, which mentions the current working directory, also serves as a run prompt where entering the name of a binary spawns it (like cmd.exe).
+Moreover, Explorer.exe spawns the binary as a child process.
+You can also achieve this via the command line.

 On our reverse listener set up on port 4444, we receive a connection as the shell gets executed!